Voorschoten railway station

-Voorschoten is a railway station in Voorschoten, Netherlands.
+Voorschoten is a railway station in Voorschoten, South Holland, Netherlands.

+History

 The first station opened on 1 May 1843 on the Amsterdam–Rotterdam railway.
 A new station building opened in 1886 and was closed on 17 September 1944.
 The station re-opened in 1969 and a hexagonal shaped station building opened.
 A new station was opened in 1995.
 The train services are operated by Nederlandse Spoorwegen.